A Distance-based Anomaly Detection Framework for Deep Reinforcement Learning: Related Work

-\textbf{MD-based Anomaly Detection in Deep Learning.} There has recently been a growth of interest in developing anomaly detection strategies in deep learning scenarios~\cite{pang2021deep}.
-In image classification, Mahalanobis distance~(MD) was successfully applied by \cite{lee2018simple}.
-A Mahalanobis confidence score was constructed by training a logistic regression detector using validation samples.
-However, such a Mahalanobis confidence score, calculated in a supervised way \textit{on the validation set}, is not applicable in RL setting.
-In contrast, our proposed MD based detection strategies work in an unsupervised~(parametric) way, within the statistical hypothesis test framework, and are specially designed for RL.
-A technical advantage of our work is that it avoids the ``tied covariance assumption'' used in the detection strategy of \cite{lee2018simple}, where class-conditional distributions of pre-trained features have a ``tied'' covariance.
-This assumption was criticized as implausible by \citet{kamoi2020mahalanobis} based on Gaussian discriminant analysis~\cite{klecka1980discriminant}.
-Our method estimates different variances among classes by a quadratic discriminant analysis, extending linear boundaries to quadratic ones~\cite{hastie2009elements}.
+\textbf{Distance-based Anomaly Detection.} Recently, there has been a growth of interest in developing anomaly detection strategies in deep learning scenarios~\citep{elmrabit2020evaluation,pang2021deep}.
+In image classification, Mahalanobis distance~(MD) was effectively applied by~\citep{lee2018simple}, who constructed a Mahalanobis confidence score by training a logistic regression detector using validation samples.
+This score was evaluated in a supervised way, relying on \textit{a validation set}, and thus it is unsuitable for the RL setting.
+The ``tied'' covariance assumption used by~\citep{lee2018simple}, where class-conditional distributions of pre-trained features share the same covariance, was criticized as implausible by~\citep{kamoi2020mahalanobis} based on Gaussian discriminant analysis~\citep{klecka1980discriminant}.
+In contrast, our detection framework \algname \ avoids the unrealistic ``tied covariance'' assumption by estimating variance for each class using quadratic discriminant analysis.
+This approach extends linear boundaries to quadratic ones between classes, offering a more flexible and accurate detection~\citep{hastie2009elements}. {\ke{Additionally, we have developed a distribution-free detection strategy using conformal prediction, which eliminates the reliance on the Gaussian assumption and potentially extends applicability across a wider range of practices. }}

-\textbf{Robust Statistics Methods for RL.} Due to the \textit{noisy nature in RL setting}, Mahalanobis distance~(MD) may not be effective enough.
-The computation of MD is based on a Maximum Likelihood Estimate~(MLE) and MLE is sensitive to the presence of outliers or noisy data~\cite{rousseeuw1990unmasking,cabana2021multivariate}, which is more likely to happen in RL.
-Robust statistics~\cite{huber2004robust} have been developed for a wide range of common problems. \textit{Robust} estimation techniques are not unduly affected by outliers and particularly, \textit{Robust MD} is a robust version of MD, using robust estimators for location and covariance~\cite{maronna2014robust}.
-Minimum covariance determinant (MCD)~\cite{rousseeuw1984least,grubel1988minimal} is the most frequently used robust estimator in practice.
+\textbf{Robust Statistics for RL.} Deep RL algorithms inherently face challenges related to instability and divergence due to the use of function approximation, bootstrapping, and off-policy learning~\citep{sutton2018reinforcement}.
+Employing Mahalanobis distance~(MD) for anomaly detection can be particularly sensitive during unstable learning phases.
+The computation of MD is based on Maximum Likelihood Estimate~(MLE), which is susceptible to outliers or noisy data~\citep{rousseeuw1990unmasking}.
+Robust statistics~\citep{huber2004robust} have been developed to address these robustness problems, especially leveraging robust estimation techniques that are not unduly affected by outliers.
+For example, Robust MD is a robust version of MD that employs robust estimators, e.g., Minimum Covariance Determinant (MCD)~\citep{rousseeuw1984least, grubel1988minimal}, for location and covariance estimation~\citep{maronna2014robust}. {\ke{Our study enhances the understanding of robust statistical approaches' applicability across a variety of areas in RL, particularly in anomaly detection.}}